sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The values above are registered in the IANA "Software Tag Version Scheme Values" registry defined in Section {{iana-version-scheme}}.
 Additional entries will likely be registered over time in this registry.

 These version schemes have partially overlapping value spaces.
-The following guidelines help to ensure that the most specific version-scheme is used:
+A CoSWID producer that is aware of the version scheme behind the version value, it SHOULD include the optional version-scheme item to avoid semantic ambiguity.
+If the CoSWID producer does not have this information it, SHOULD omit the version-scheme item.
+The following heuristics can be used by a CoSWID consumer:

 - "decimal" and "multipartnumeric" partially overlap in their value space when a value matches a decimal number.
 When a corresponding software-version item's value falls within this overlapping value space, the "decimal" version scheme SHOULD be used.
 - "multipartnumeric" and "semver" partially overlap in their value space when a "multipartnumeric" value matches the semantic versioning syntax.
-When a corresponding software-version item's value falls within this overlapping value space, the "semver" version scheme SHOULD be used.
+When a corresponding software-version item's value falls within this overlapping value space, the "semver" version scheme SHOULD be assumed.
 - "alphanumeric" and other version schemes might overlap in their value space.
 When a corresponding software-version item's value falls within this overlapping value space, the other version scheme SHOULD be used instead of "alphanumeric".

 {: #indexed-entity-role}